-The United States, with roughly 90 million pay-TV subscribers is the third largest market for cable TV in the world.
-China is the largest (342 million subscribers), and it’s followed by India (112 million subscribers.)
+China is the largest (342 million subscribers), followed by India (112 million subscribers.)
 However, despite being just third on the list in terms of the number of subscribers, North America, which includes Canada and Mexico, represents around 57 percent of the global revenue share.

 This tells us something: cable TV in the U.S. is considerably more expensive than in other, highly-populated countries.
-If it were the same or cheaper, then we would expect Asia to be the leader in cable TV revenue, but it's not.
+If it were the same or cheaper, we would expect Asia to be the cable TV revenue leader, but it's not.

-Because of this, the United States is set to see some of the largest drops in cable TV revenue in the entire world.
-In fact, it's expected the US's market share will drop to below 50 percent by 2023, a change that will also be fueled by the growth of cable TV in the rest of the world.
+The United States is set to see some of the most significant drops in cable TV revenue in the entire world.
+In fact, it's expected the US's market share will drop to below 50 percent by 2023, a change also fueled by the growth of cable TV in the rest of the world.

 Does this mean cable TV is dead?
-Not exactly.
-It’s certainly struggling, and it may be it is dying, but no experts are claiming that cable TV will cease to exist anytime in the near future.
+Not exactly, but it's undoubtedly struggling, and it may be it is dying.
+However, no experts are claiming that cable TV will cease to exist anytime soon.

 For example, we mentioned a 32 percent growth in the overall number of people who dropped cable from 2017-2018.
-This number is considerable, but we should note that the year before saw an increase in the number of people quitting cable of 46 percent, suggesting cord cutting may be slowing down.
+This number is considerable, but we should note that the year before saw an increase in the number of people quitting cable of 46 percent, suggesting that in reality, cord-cutting may be slowing down.

-However, it's still difficult to overlook the overall downward trend that is occurring in the cable TV industry.
+However, it's still difficult to overlook the overall downward trend occurring in the cable TV industry.

-Part of the reason why we are hesitant to say cable TV is dead is that there are still quite a few networks and TV shows that have high viewer numbers and that only air on cable.
+We are hesitant to say cable TV is dead because there are still quite a few networks and TV shows that have high viewer numbers and that only air on cable.
 As a result, until these programs become available through some other means, we can probably still expect cable TV to exist in some form or another.

-To give you an idea, here are some of the stats about popular cable TV networks and shows:
+To give you an idea, here are some of the stats about popular cable TV networks:

-However, what we don't know is if people are paying for cable solely to have access to these networks.
-They may have cable and watch these shows because they can, but if they were to drop cable, they might simply not watch.
+However, we don't know if people are paying for cable solely to have access to these networks.
+They may have cable and watch these shows because they can, but they might simply not watch if they were to drop their subscription.

-To get some clues as to whether or not this might happen, it's important to look at who is paying for and watching cable TV.
+To get some clues as to whether this might happen, it's essential to look at who is paying for and watching cable TV.

-One way to try and figure out if cable TV is really dead or not is to look at who is still paying for cable TV and unfortunately for the cable companies, things don't look good.
+One way to try and figure out if cable TV is dead or not is to look at who is still paying for cable TV, and unfortunately for the cable companies, things don't look good.
 For example, consider:

 These numbers make sense when we stop to think about them.
 Younger people are less likely to pay for cable because they are more used to the alternatives, mainly streaming services, and are therefore less likely to "cut the cord" and avoid paying a cable bill.